DodoIsADud/-Modeling-of-strength-of-high-performance-concrete-using-Machine_Learning/README.md

 superplasticizer, coarse aggregate, and fine aggregate.
 The proposed method was examined with different replacement percentages of fly ash and blast furnace slag to observe the strength behavior of FSC.
 A set of trial batches of FSC was carried out at the laboratory and the results were consistent with the prediction by this method.
+ON THIS DATASET:
 The actual concrete compressive strength (MPa) for a given mixture under a specific age (days) was determined from the laboratory.
 Data is in raw form (not scaled).
 The data has 8 quantitative input variables, and 1 quantitative output variable, and 1030 instances (observations).